Why did you start a food blog?

 Where are you from?

-I was born in Vermont and grew up in New England.
-As an adult I have made a home and eaten well in New York, D.C., Maryland, Colorado, Texas and Georgia.
+I was born in Burlington, Vermont and grew up in cities in New England.
+As an adult I have made a home and eaten well in Albany, NY and NYC; Washington, D.C.; Bethesda, Maryland; Denver, Colorado; Houston, Texas; and Atlanta, Georgia.

 What does your family like to eat?

-I am the wife of a devoutly carnivorous husband and teenage son and a veggie loving college girl (who has her own baking business called Cake Monster).
-Dessert is a unifying force in our family.
-We also have an adorable rescue dog named Squiggles who loves homemade dog treats and a geriatric cat name Kitty who sits on my lap at dinner time.
+I am the wife of a devoutly carnivorous husband and teenage son (who happens to have an unusually perceptive sense of taste) as well as a veggie loving artist at MICA (who has a baking business called Cake Monster and a sweet rescue fur baby named Taffy who daintily eats the smallest home baked pup treats I can make) Dessert is the unifying force in our family!
+We also have an adorable rescue dog named Squiggles who devours my homemade dog treats of all sizes and a kooky rescue cat name Moo Moo who aggressively attempts to steal any people food he can get him paws on!

 Can I reprint your photos and recipes?